Quasi-Oracle Estimation of Heterogeneous Treatment Effects: Introduction

 \section{Introduction}

 The problem of heterogeneous treatment effect estimation in observational studies arises in a wide variety application areas \citep{athey2017beyond}, ranging from personalized medicine \citep{obermeyer2016predicting} to offline evaluation of bandits \citep*{dudik2011doubly}, and is also a key component of several proposals for learning decision rules \citep{athey2017efficient,hirano2009asymptotics}.
 There has been considerable interest in developing flexible and performant methods for heterogeneous treatment effect estimation.
-Some notable recent advances include proposals based on the lasso \citep{imai2013estimating}, recursive partitioning \citep*{athey2015machine,su2009subgroup}, BART \citep*{hahn2017bayesian,hill2011bayesian}, random forests \citep*{athey2018generalized,wager2017estimation}, boosting \citep{powers2017some}, neural networks \citep*{shalit2017estimating}, etc., as well as combinations thereof \citep*{kunzel2017meta,luedtke2016super}; see \citet*{dorie2017automated} for a recent survey and comparisons.
+Some notable recent advances include proposals based on the lasso \citep{imai2013estimating}, recursive partitioning \citep*{athey2015machine,su2009subgroup}, BART \citep*{hahn2020bayesian,hill2011bayesian}, random forests \citep*{wager2017estimation}, boosting \citep{powers2018some}, neural networks \citep*{shalit2017estimating}, etc., as well as combinations thereof \citep*{kunzel2019metalearners}; see \citet{dorie2019automated} for a recent survey and comparisons.

-However, although this line of work has led to many promising methods, the literature does not yet provide a comprehensive answer as to how machine learning methods should be adapted for treatment effect estimation.
-First of all, there is no definitive guidance on how to turn a good generic predictor into a good treatment effect estimator that is robust to confounding.
-The process of developing ``causal'' variants of machine learning methods is still a fairly labor intensive process, effectively requiring the involvement of specialized researchers.
-Second, with some exceptions, the above methods are mostly justified via numerical experiments, and come with no formal convergence guarantees or error bounds proving that the methods in fact succeed in isolating causal effects.
+However, although this line of work has led to many promising methods, the literature has not yet settled on a comprehensive answer as to how machine learning methods should be adapted for treatment effect estimation in observational studies.
+The process of developing causal variants of machine learning methods is in practice a labor intensive process, effectively requiring the involvement of specialized researchers.
+Moreover, with some exceptions, the above methods are mostly justified via numerical experiments, and come with no formal convergence guarantees or error bounds proving that the methods in fact succeed in isolating causal effects better than a simple non-parametric regression-based approach would.